OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 ---

-### 2. Configure custom layouts in OpenVidu Server
+### 2. Configure custom layouts in the OpenVidu deployment

-You can configure where should OpenVidu Server look for your custom layout in the system.<br>Default path is `/opt/openvidu/custom-layout`, but you can configure it with system property `OPENVIDU_RECORDING_CUSTOM_LAYOUT`.
-OpenVidu Server must have read access to that path, where you must have stored the `index.html` file of your layout.
+You can configure where should the OpenVidu deployment look for your custom layout in the system.<br>Default path is `/opt/openvidu/custom-layout`, but you can configure it with system property `OPENVIDU_RECORDING_CUSTOM_LAYOUT`.
+The OpenVidu deployment must have read access to that path, where you must have stored the `index.html` file of your layout.

 <br>
 **OpenVidu production deployments**